-12 Women You Didn’t Know Overcame Ovarian Cancer
+11 Women You Didn’t Know Overcame Ovarian Cancer

-September marks Ovarian Cancer Awareness Month.
 Learn more about the women who beat the odds and overcame this disease referred to by many in the medical community as a "silent killer."

 The silent killer

 Olympian Shannon Miller told the American Cancer Society she drew upon her rigorous gymnastics training while going through treatment for ovarian cancer.
-Diagnosed at the age of 33, Miller had a lot to fight for, including her 1-year-old son Rocco.
+Diagnosed at age 33, Miller had a lot to fight for, including her 1-year-old son Rocco.
 She underwent surgery to remove the tumor and then followed that with nine weeks of chemotherapy in 2011.
-She now uses her public platform to raise awareness around ovarian cancer and share her story.
+She now uses her public platform to raise awareness of ovarian cancer and share her story.

 She may not be a household name in the United States, but pop singer Hikaru Utada made a splash on the music scene in Japan.
 According to The Japan Times, the songstress was just 19 years old when doctors discovered a benign tumor on one of her ovaries in 2002.
 She has reportedly been in remission after undergoing surgery and treatment.
-These are the 15 cancer symptoms women are most likely to ignore.
+(These are the 15 cancer symptoms women are most likely to ignore.)